immunIT/owfmodules.avrisp.eeprom_write/README.md

 # owfmodules.avrisp.eeprom_write

-Module allows writing the eeprom memory of an AVR MCU through the ISP protocol.
+Write the EEPROM memory of AVR microcontrollers through the ISP protocol.
-It use the SPI interface with a GPIO as reset line.
+It uses the SPI interface and a GPIO as reset line.